Paul-Ladyman/dnd-battle-tracker/README.md

 ## Motivation

-As a new DM I found that I was frequently making mistakes during a battle, such as:
+As a new DM I found that I was frequently making mistakes during combat, such as:

 * Forgetting who's turn it was or skipping a creature's turn altogether.
 * Forgetting what conditions creatures were under.
 * Doing maths wrong when applying damage to creatures (!)

 It was clear that some automation would be helpful.
-There's a number of browser-based battle trackers out there at the time of writing:
+There's a number of browser-based combat trackers out there at the time of writing:

 * [Aide D&D](https://www.aidedd.org/dnd-tracker/index.php?l=1)
 * [DHMStark](http://dhmstark.co.uk/rpgs/encounter-tracker/)